-Drusilla was first introduced to Buffy in season 2 along with her boyfriend, Spike.
+Drusilla was introduced to Buffy in season 2 along with her boyfriend, Spike.
 When she first came to town she was weakened from a mob, but was revealed to possess psychic abilities.
 When Drusilla is at her full strength she proves to be extremely dangerous and even kills another slayer who gets in her way.
 What makes Drusilla such a stand-out villain is that she is completely insane.
-She has an innocent girl-like quality at first and manipulates Spike to do her bidding all while having a tea party with her dolls.
-One of my favorite scenes with Drusilla is where she blindfolds one of the dolls and says she’s not allowed to watch with the rest, as someone is brutally killed in front of them and Drusilla claps in delight.
+She has an innocent girl-like quality at first and manipulates Spike to do her bidding, all while having a tea party with her dolls.
+One of my favorite scenes with Drusilla is when she blindfolds one of the dolls and says she’s not allowed to watch with the rest, as she kills someone brutally in front of them.
 There is a haunting quality about Drusilla that makes her beyond scary and a real threat to Buffy.

 Everyone loves Willow and she is a great friend to Buffy.
 When she begins experimenting with witchcraft, it naturally seems like a great way to help Buffy fight the forces of evil.
 But when Willow loses the love of her life, Tara, she is consumed by rage and evil magic corrupts her.
 Willow becomes so powerful that it seems like no one will be able to defeat her.
 If not for her best friend, Xander, who has no powers or supernatural strength, she would have been lost for good and the world might have been destroyed.
 Xander uses love to remind Willow that he will always be there for her and it brings her goodness back to the surface.

 Some honorable mentions before revealing my number one pick are:

 - The Gentlemen